michaeldeane62/beny_wifi/README.md

 ### Supported chargers

 I have tested integration with 3-phase, non-OCPP model.
 1-phase chargers and OCPP equipped devices may work, but I have no possibility to confirm that.
-If you have one and you're willing to test the compatibility, please share your results and we'll add the model to supported devices :pray:
+If you have one and you're willing to test the compatibility, please share your results and I will add the model to supported devices :pray:

 ### Confirmed to work with models